 After all, having an equitable admissions process is only one part of increasing diversity in your program.
-If diverse applicants aren’t applying, those efforts are for naught.
-By making the admissions process more accessible, Eastern Michigan OT is able to reach a broader applicant pool.
+By making the admissions process more accessible, Eastern Michigan OT is able to create a more fair application process for all applicants.

-“We can do a lot to ensure that we’re levelling the playing field for diverse applicants in the admissions process, but we have to actually get the applicants there first,” Holt explained.
-“Kira is part of our efforts to go upstream and be proactive about how we’re reaching diverse applicants.”
+“We can do a lot to ensure that we’re levelling the playing field for diverse applicants in the admissions process,” Holt explained.
+“Kira is part of our efforts to be proactive about how we’re reviewing a diverse field of applicants.”

 Eliminating bias without losing insights

 Prior to Kira, Eastern Michigan OT conducted on-campus interviews where applicants would sit down with two members of the faculty.
 Stretching across several weeks, the process was a strain on EMU’s faculty and admissions team.
-But for Holt, the bigger concern was the vulnerability of the interviews to admissions bias.
+But for Holt and the OT Faculty, the bigger concern was the vulnerability of the interviews to admissions bias.

 “It’s extremely difficult to guard against implicit biases within that kind of interview format,” she explained.
-“The smallest things, from what shoes the applicant is wearing, to how the reviewer poses the question, can impact both the applicant’s response as well as how it gets scored.”
+"From the outfit a candidate chose to wear to how the reviewer posed the question, many factors could have impacted an applicant's response as well as how a question was scored."

 In order to reduce the impact on their admissions process, Eastern Michigan OT took the interviewing component out of their admissions process.